JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

     } ElfN_Ehdr;

-This relatively simple data structure describes the metadata of the ELF, including its type, bits, and some other identification bits.
+This relatively simple data structure describes the metadata of the ELF, including its type, bits, and some other identification.
 More pertinent for our task is the descriptors of the program and section header tables- we'll come back to this later, but for now note that this is where all of the metadata for these tables (their location and their size) is held.

 #### Program Headers